 Depending upon this price action, the candle can be green (bullish) or red (bearish) in color.

-When a stock opens at a lower price and closes at a higher price at the end of the day, it makes a green candle on the daily candlestick chart.
+When a stock opens at a lower price and closes at a higher price at the end of the day, it makes a green candle on the daily candle chart.
 Some charting software represent the green candle by blue colour.
 All in all, these candles make Bullish Candles.
 It means that stock prices have moved higher at the end of the day.

 If a stock opens at higher price level in the morning and after making highs and lows closes at lower price level than the opening price, a red candlestick is formed on the candlestick chart.
 This is called a Bearish Candle and it indicates that the price of the stock has moved lower in the trading session.

-How to Read Stock Charts Candlesticks?
+How to Read Candlesticks Charts?

 A candlestick in itself explains the behaviour or psychology of the majority of the traders and thus provides cues to a trader in taking trading decisions.